Art for Social Change Competition and Showcase

 - Submissions that foster an inclusive community at WSU (must be specific to WSU).

-- Artistic interpretation
+- Artistic interpretation of themes

 - Ability to provoke and inspire change